Making a More Perfect City

 Like any frugal manager Pullman sought to control all aspects of the operation including—perhaps especially—the workers.
 Thus was Pullman town born.
 It was not the first such community to be planned; the industrialist pretty plainly borrowed ideas from Saltaire, for example, an experimental industrial community in England’s York.
 However, Pullman is widely reckoned to have been the first model, planned industrial community in the U.S. It shared with its European predecessors the conviction that the way to improve factory productivity was to improve its workers, and the way to improve workers was to improve their physical and social environment.

-Judged in terms of health and beauty Pullman was indeed a model town.
+Judged in terms of health and beauty, Pullman was indeed a model town.
 It was one of the three or four great tourist attractions of Chicago during the World Columbian Exposition; 10,000 foreign visitors alone came out to see what was arguably the real White City of the future.
-Said historian William Adelman in a 2003 public television documentary about Chicago, Pullman “was Epcot, the Epcot of that time, "Epcot" being Walt Disney's term for experimental prototype community of tomorrow.”
+Said historian William Adelman in a 2003 public television documentary about Chicago, Pullman the Epcot of that time, "Epcot" being Walt Disney's term for experimental prototype community of tomorrow.”

 A strike was inevitable.
 American Railway Union members walked out in May 1894.
 Many of the strikers were not only workers but tenants.
 In addition to the usual complaints about wages and working conditions, Pullman had to contend with the resentments that his ham-handed administration of the town had engendered.
 Pullman “won” the strike, thanks to federal troops, but he lost the war for the hearts of his workers.
 So bitter were feeling toward this modern lord of the manor that after his death in 1897—a death hastened by the stress of the strike, according to biographers—his family ordered his body encased in concrete beneath an elaborate monument to forestall its desecration.

 A failure as social planning, Pullman was rather more prescient as urban planning.
-By placing all of the dry goods shops together in a covered shopping arcade, Pullman’s architects blended euro style high street market and the department stores then flourishing in Chicago and which presaged in general way the suburban malls of later generations.
-The social ambitions of the George Pullmans in fact shared by developers to this day, and the principles that landscape engineer Nathan F. Barrett and architect Solon Beman expressed in the layout for Pullman are echoed in hundreds of city plans to this day.
+By placing all of the dry goods shops together in a covered shopping arcade, Pullman’s architects blended Euro-style high street markets and the department stores then flourishing in Chicago, presaging in a general way the suburban malls of later generations.
+The social ambitions of the George Pullmans are still shared by developers, and the principles that landscape engineer Nathan F. Barrett and architect Solon Beman expressed in the layout for Pullman are echoed in hundreds of city plans of this day.

-Harvey, in southern Cook County, 20 miles from downtown Chicago, today is a nondescript suburb indistinguishable in appearance from smallish (population 30,000 or so) and struggling factory towns all over Chicago’s hinterland.
-At one point however Harvey made three claims to the world’s attention are three: it was the site of Illinois' first orphanage for African American children, which was opened in 1899 by Amanda Berry Smith; the 1980 movie, "The Blues Brothers," was filmed here; and it was once, briefly, a model town.
+Harvey, in southern Cook County, twenty miles from downtown Chicago, today is a nondescript suburb indistinguishable in appearance from smallish (population 30,000 or so) and struggling factory towns all over Chicago’s hinterland.
+At one point however Harvey made three claims to the world’s attention.
+It was the site of Illinois' first orphanage for African American children, which was opened in 1899 by Amanda Berry Smith; the 1980 movie, "The Blues Brothers," was filmed here; and it was once, briefly, a model town.

-Turning Chicago into a model community free of such viruses as alcohol and vice was a daydream of more than one Chicago industrialist, who developed whole new towns, fashioned according to each’s notions of civic virtue.
-One of these was Turlington Walker Harvey.
-Harvey was a patron of evangelist Dwight Moody, a Billy Graham of his day, who had thrilled hundreds of thousands in a series of massive revivals in Chicago during the run of the World’s Columbian Exposition.
+Turlington Walker Harvey was a patron of evangelist Dwight Moody, a Billy Graham of his day, who had thrilled hundreds of thousands in a series of massive revivals in Chicago during the run of the World’s Columbian Exposition.
 The vision of the ideal town preached by Moody was to be made real at Harvey’s new town.

 The perfection to be achieved not physical but social.
 Alcohol was ruining America, or at least Americans, and Harvey’s new town would have none of it.
 Moody and leading Chicago philanthropists joined Harvey in purchasing shares in the planned temperance haven.
-What Harvey & Co. hoped for was a town not only without taverns but without the gambling dens and whorehouses that attend them, a place where sober and sober-minded people could live a Christian life as they understood it.
+What Harvey & Co. hoped for was a town not only without taverns but without the gambling dens and whorehouses that attend them, a place where sober and sober-minded people could live a Christian life as the founders understood it.

 Previous model towns had promised to keep out vice, or pollution, or the wrong kind of people.
 Westchester promised to keep out people, period.
 The developer was keenly aware that buyers were keenly aware of what had happened in every other popular suburban town—the minivillas, and bungalows swamped by six-flats and then apartment blocks.
 Westchester promised to erect stout zoning barriers to such densification so that “for the first time the householder need have no fear of the future” that beckons when renters move into the neighborhood.

-The same cannot be said of the developer.
-Westchester never realized Insull’s dreams for it, for reasons that had more to do with the economy than with its planning precepts.
-He envisioned a built-out city of fifty thousand people; in 2000 it was home to not quite 17,000.
+The future of Westchester never matched Insull’s dreams for it, for reasons that had more to do with the economy than with its planning precepts.
+He envisioned a built-out city of fifty thousand people; in 2020 it was home to not quite 17,000.

 If Wright’s Boadacre did not inspire postwar development patterns, it anticipated them brilliantly.
 In Broadacre City, writes historian Peter Hall, Wright wove together virtually every strand in American anti-urbanist thinking.
 The plan laid out a now-familiar network of superhighways linked to a regular grid of arterial roads.
 The major intersections were the natural sites of large “markets”—embryonic Woodfield Malls—as well as for churches and other institutions of mass civic and cultural life.
 Schools and houses were to occupy zones separate from highways and their associated commercial districts.

-Park Forest developers, sought to create a ready-to-live-in community for middle-income families with young children.
+Park Forest developers sought to create a ready-to-live-in community for middle-income families with young children.
 The first of the baby boomers toddled about in a town equipped with plenty of open space and parks, a shopping center, churches and public buildings, and schools within walking distance.
-Children were crucial in the design and the marketing; advertisements reminded moms that the arrangement of houses—around a cul-de-sacs equipped with fenced-in ‘tot yards—enabled every mother to keep an eye on her youngster without leaving the kitchen—the perfect ‘50s maternal dream.
-Such provisions less amenities than essential features in a town in which, by 1950, nine of ten couples had young children.
+Children were crucial in the design and the marketing; advertisements reminded moms that the arrangement of houses—around a cul-de-sac equipped with fenced-in "tot yards"—enabled every mother to keep an eye on her youngster without leaving the kitchen—the perfect ‘50s maternal dream.
+Such provisions were not so much amenities as essential features in a town in which, by 1950, nine of ten couples had young children.

 The “White City”

 The White City had an impact on architecture, nudging the trade toward neoclassicism and away from vernacular American styles.
-(See Fine Arts/Architecture.)
 Its well-structured outdoor spaces also excited a passion for civic design—what has been called a new architecture of areas rather than merely of buildings.
 Its adherents believed that beauty was the key to virtue, that people led ugly lives because lives in ugly places.
-Solution—rather, one aspect of the solution—was to make cities beautiful.
-Chicago, while not the inventor of the City Beautiful movement but it was a famous showcase for it.
+The solution—rather, one aspect of the solution—was to make cities beautiful.
+Chicago was not the inventor of the City Beautiful movement but it was a famous showcase for it.
 While other reformers concentrated on improving sanitary conditions or opening missions like Jane Addams' Hull House in Chicago, the City Beautiful leaders (upper-middle class, white, male), believed the emphasis should be on creating a beautiful city, which would in turn inspire its inhabitants to moral and civic virtue—and indeed Chicago’s own lakefront has been largely turned into a permanent World’s Columbian Exposition.

 The story of the 1893 fair has been told and retold.
 We will here only summarize.
 The decision was made for a grand exposition to commemorate the discovery by Columbus of the New World, and Chicago, as the newest great city in that new world, argued forcefully to host it.
 The city seized the world’s eagerness to show itself to Chicago as an opportunity to show off Chicago to the world.
 The exposition grounds—rose from the more than 650 acres of muck that was then the undeveloped Jackson Park.
-In six months, the fair attracted more than 24 million visitors—as many as one in ten Americans are thought to have gone to Chicago to see it.
+In six months, the fair attracted more than 24 million visitors; as many as one in ten Americans are thought to have gone to Chicago to see it.

 All utopias are experiments in illusion, but the illusion of the white city was deliberate. its “stone temples” were temporary steel-frame sheds lathered with white plaster.
 Dazzlingly vulgar, orderly, safe, and clean—the contrast to the real Chicago would not have been more dramatic.